-Design Sprint Project
+Human-Centred Design Project

-The major project for Fall term is a "design sprint".
+The major project for Fall term is a multi-week human centred design project.
 This is a structured process for developing and evaluating a novel solution to a problem over several weeks.
 This is completed in a team, and involves a number of in-class, facilitated activities, as well as work outside of class time.
 Outside of class, each team will be required to do a certain number of interviews with people whose problem your team is trying to solve.
-Each team will make a final presentation, which will be graded according to the Design Sprint Rubric.
+Each team will make a final presentation, which will be graded according to the Design Project Rubric.